avisoftware/hebrew-calendar-qml/README.md

 It is written QML and C++ by QT.

 ##Dependencies
 `libhdate1`
-	_Note: click packages not support on ependencies so i have shiped the libhdate.so with the package_
+	_Note: click packages not support on dependencies, so i have to ship the libhdate.so with the package_
 ####build-depend:
 `libhdate-dev`
 ##Screenshots
 ![screen shot](https://myapps.developer.ubuntu.com/site_media/appmedia/2015/06/screenshot0.png)
 ![screen shot1](https://myapps.developer.ubuntu.com/site_media/appmedia/2015/06/screenshot1.png)